angular/angular/adev/src/content/guide/routing/common-router-tasks.md

 ### Adding components for routing

-To use the Angular router, an application needs to have at least two components so that it can navigate from one to the other.
+Using the Angular router typically involves having at least two components to navigate from one to another.
 To create a component using the CLI, enter the following at the command line where `first` is the name of your component:

 ```shell
 ng generate component first